emilwest/stats_notes/README.md

 $\pi_{kl} = P(k \cap l \in s) = \frac{\binom{2}{2}{\binom{N-2}{n-2}}}{\binom{N}{n}} = \frac{n(n-1)}{N(N-1)}, k \neq l$

+## Dragningsschema (Urvalsschema)

+An algorithm for performing sampling (urvalsdragning).
+The goal of the algorithm is to fulfill the sampling design.

+- Dragsekventiella: En serie slumpmässiga försök från hela populationen.
+  Ex Bingolotto med tombola med numren 1 till 37.

+- Listsekventiella: Urvalsramens enheter gås igenom enhet för enhet.
+Ett slumpmässigt försök utförs för varje enhet för att avgöra om enheten ska ingå i urvalet eller inte. (most common)

+### Sunter

+For OSU, the most common algorithm is Sunter (1977).
+The algorithm simply assigns a random number drawn from uniform distribution (0,1) as a key to each item, then sorts all items using the key and selects the smallest k items.

+Here is an implementation in R/tidyverse:

+    # A tibble: 9 × 7
+      cds            stype name            sname                enroll    unif     x
+      <chr>          <fct> <chr>           <chr>                 <int>   <dbl> <int>
+    1 19647256015473 E     Lowell Elementa Lowell Elementary       450 3.54e-4     1
+    2 19647336018568 E     One Hundred Twe One Hundred Twelfth…    446 6.31e-4     2
+    3 01612596001754 E     Crocker Highlan Crocker Highlands E…    266 1.32e-3     3
+    4 34674473435930 H     Mira Loma High  Mira Loma High         1148 7.58e-2     1
+    5 34674393437555 H     Sacramento High Sacramento High        1389 1.21e-1     2
+    6 31669513134657 H     Lincoln High (C Lincoln High (Char)     599 1.22e-1     3
+    7 38684786062038 M     Everett Middle  Everett Middle          491 7.31e-2     1
+    8 19648406021125 M     Benton (Reginal Benton (Reginald M.…    775 7.53e-2     2
+    9 01611926066476 M     King (Martin Lu King (Martin Luther…    618 8.28e-2     3

+### Bernoulli sampling

+Elements in the frame (ramen) $k=1,2,...,N$.
+Let $\pi$ be a fixed constant $0 < \pi < 1$.

+Let $\varepsilon_1,\varepsilon_2, ..., \varepsilon_N$ be $N$ independent
+generated random variables from a uniform distribution in the interval (0,1).

+Schema: element $k$ is chosen if $\varepsilon_k < \pi$.

+The sample size is random.
+The expected sample size it $N \times \pi$.

+### Systematic sampling

+Systematiskt urval.
+This design is not measurable because the variance cannot be estimated.

+Let 𝑎 be sampling interval Let 𝑛 be the integer part by dividing 𝑁/𝑎 and let 𝑐 be the rest Then, 𝑁=𝑛𝑎+𝑐

+1)  200=20×10+0

+2)  201=20×10+1

+3)  207=20×10+7

+If rest 𝑐\>0 the sample will be 𝑛 or 𝑛+1

+In 3) above, 𝑛=21 with random start between 1 and 7 In 3) above, 𝑛=20
+with random start between 8 and 10

+This sampling design can be useful for sampling in a geographical area, for example a grid of 1x1 meter squares are the objects.
+Compared to OSU the sampling may be more evenly distributed, whereas OSU can sample many observations in a certain location.

+### Poisson sampling

+If $x_k$ is a help variable correlated with $y_k$, then it’s possible to choose

+$\pi_k = x_k / t_x, n x_k < t_x$

+A list sequential schema is given by:

+Let $\varepsilon_1,\varepsilon_2, ..., \varepsilon_N$ be $N$ independent
+generated random variables from a uniform distribution in the interval (0,1).
+Element $k$ is chosen if $\varepsilon_k < \pi$.

+### Probability Proportional to Size sampling

+- pps (with replacement)

+- $\pi$ps (without replacement)

 ## Statistical tests

 ### Calculate power in t-test